 Explore North Beach

 North Beach, the city’s Italian quarter, isn’t a beach at all.
-It’s a neighborhood of romantic European-style sidewalk cafes, restaurants, and shops centered near Washington Square along Columbus and Grant avenues.
+It’s a neighborhood of romantic European-style sidewalk cafes, restaurants, and shops centered near Washington Square along Columbus and Grant Avenues.
 The beautiful Church of Saints Peter and Paul is a beloved landmark.
 Coit Tower, atop Telegraph Hill, offers a splendid vantage point for photos of the bridges and the Bay.
 Inside the tower, floor-to-ceiling murals painted in the 1930s depict scenes of early San Francisco.

 The entrance to Chinatown at Grant Avenue and Bush Street is called the “Dragon’s Gate.”
 Inside are 24 blocks of hustle and bustle, most of it taking place along Grant Avenue, the oldest street in San Francisco.
-This city within a city is best explored on foot; exotic shops, renowned restaurants, food markets, temples and small museums are all found within its boundaries.
+This city within city is best explored on foot; exotic shops, renowned restaurants, food markets, temples, and small museums are all found within its boundaries.
 Visitors can buy ancient potions from herb shops, relax and enjoy a dim sum lunch or witness the making of fortune cookies.

 Dine at World-Class Restaurants

 Dining in San Francisco is an attraction in itself.
-Known as one of America’s best restaurant cities, San Francisco chefs excel at combining the freshest local ingredients, authentic international flavors and a touch of creative genius.
+Known as one of America’s best restaurant cities, San Francisco chefs excel at combining the freshest local ingredients, authentic international flavors, and a touch of creative genius.
 Choose your cuisine: Chinese, Japanese, French, Italian, Spanish, Moroccan, Indian, Malaysian, Mexican, Greek, Russian, or “fusion,” a combination of any or all of these influences.

 Celebrate In San Francisco’s Nightlife